THE MORELAND HILLS HISTORICAL SOCIETY

 Beech Brook is a multi-service treatment center for emotionally disturbed and at-risk children and their families.
-Services include residential and day treatment for children ages 5-13, foster care, special needs adoption, outpatient mental health programs, family preservation, and family life support and education programs.
-The Jessica Roesler Gund School, located on the Lander Road campus, is part of the Orange School system.
-For more information, contact: Nancy Kortemeyer, PR Director, 831-2255.
+Services include day treatment for children ages 5-13, foster care, special needs adoption, outpatient mental health programs, family preservation, and family life support and education programs.
+For more information, contact: Nancy Kortemeyer, PR Director, 216-831-2255.

 THE FEDERATION OF ORANGE COMMUNITIES